gitkraken/gitkraken-client-docs/gitkraken-client/workspaces.md

 The following multi-repository actions can be performed:
 - Clone: clone all selected repositories.
 HTTPS will be used by default unless you have SSH configured in your [Integration settings](https://help.gitkraken.com/gitkraken-client/integrations/).
-- Fetch: fetch all selected repositories
+- Fetch: fetch all selected repositories.
 - Open in GitKraken Client or an external editor: open all selected repositories in GitKraken or in your [default editor](/start-here/preferences/#external-editor).
 - Locate in filesystem: point to all selected repositories locally or update the local location of the repositories if they have changed.
 - Remove: remove all selected repositories from the workspace.